 Free and Open Source Social Networking Application

-We can try to migrate from Facebook to diaspora* – a privacy-aware, distributed, open source social network.
+We can try to migrate from Facebook to diaspora* – a privacy-aware, distributed, open-source social network.

 It is a non-profit, user-owned social network that is based on the free Diaspora software.
-It consists of a group of independently owned nodes (called pods) which interoperate to form the network.
+It consists of a group of independently owned nodes (called pods) that interoperate to form the network.
 It is not owned by any one person or entity, keeping it from being subject to corporate take-overs or advertising.

 Free and Open Source Blogging Application

 WordPress for Android puts the power of publishing in your hands, making it easy to create and consume content.
 Write, edit, and publish posts to your site, check stats, and get inspired with great posts in the Reader.
-WordPress for Android supports WordPress.com and self-hosted WordPress.org sites running WordPress 3.5 or higher and is a free and open source blogging tool.
+WordPress for Android supports WordPress.com and self-hosted WordPress.org sites running WordPress 3.5 or higher and is a free and open-source blogging tool.

 Free and Open Source Clipboard Manager Application